 NTT DoCoMo Inc. (9437), Japan’s largest wireless carrier, is ready to return to investing in phone companies outside Asia after rival Softbank Corp.
 (9984)’s deal to acquire a majority stake in Sprint Nextel Corp.
-(S) in the U.S., its chief executive officer said.
+(S:US) in the U.S., its chief executive officer said.

 “The acquisition plan of Sprint was quite astonishing for us,” Kaoru Kato, 61, said in an interview at the Mobile World Congress in Barcelona yesterday.
 “I hope this will lead to success for the U.S. market and for Softbank as well, but the hurdle will be very high.”

-DoCoMo, based in Tokyo, has scaled back bets on non-Asian phone companies after earlier investments in Royal KPN NV (KPN) and the company then known as AT&T Wireless Services Inc. (T) led to writedowns a decade ago.
+DoCoMo, based in Tokyo, has scaled back bets on non-Asian phone companies after earlier investments in Royal KPN NV (KPN) and the company then known as AT&T Wireless Services Inc. (T:US) led to writedowns a decade ago.
 Kato, who took over as CEO in June last year, is now seeking additional income from health and retail services as Japan’s shrinking population and market saturation limits growth in its main wireless operations.

 While DoCoMo has recently focused on acquiring content and platform providers, making acquisitions in the mobile industry may be worthwhile as the sector “is characterized by constant growth,” Kato said.
 Last year, DoCoMo acquired Buongiorno SpA, an Italian mobile-content provider, for about 260 million euros ($340 million).